 This is a market for foodies: serving Italian, Lebanese, Portuguese, Thai, Indian and many other cuisines, Leopardstown makes quite the Friday afternoon treat.
 More than 20 stalls serve up organic fruit and veg, bread, meat, fish and plenty more – it’s worth the visit.

-Located in the 19th-century People’s Park in lovely Dún Laoghaire, this primarily food-centred market takes place every Sunday.
+Located in the 19th-century People’s Park in lovely Dún Laoghaire, this primarily food-centred market takes place every Sunday from 10am-5pm.
 Over 50 vendors sell a range of baked goods, hot food, seasonal produce and plenty more, set against the backdrop of the sea.

 View more markets on VisitDublin.com